Requirements

 Part-time status is given to students taking a minimum of one 3-credit course to a maximum of three 3-credit courses per 6-month semester.

-- This is equal to one 4-month grouped study course per 4-month semester.
+• This is equal to a minimum of one 4-month grouped study course per 4-month semester.

-- One 6-month graduate course is considered part-time.
+• One 3-credit, 6-month graduate course is part -time.

 If you are not a student receiving student financial assistance but require information about full or part-time status at AU, please contact Enrolment Services at acrec@athabascau.ca or by telephone at 1-800-788-9041, ext.
 6822, or visit the full-time or part-time enrolment status page.